jduffymclaughlin/Statoil-Kaggle-Competition/README.md

+# Project Report
+Writeup for project

-ImageData.py -
+# ImageData.py
-class for generating the necesary training data for this project.
+ImageData class for generating the necesary training data for this project.

-ConvNet.py -
+ # ConvNet.py
-class generates a convolutional neural network as spfcified at object creation
+ConvNet class generates a convolutional neural network as spfcified at object creation

-Ensemble.py -
+# Ensemble.py
 specifies models used in this project

-data/
+# data/
 contains the provided training data: test.json train.json